 Global learning at Bryn Mawr is not new.
 It is baked into our history.
 Our initial requirements mandated knowledge of four languages to graduate.
-Our first few graduating classes included Umeko Tsuda, who founded Tsuda College in Japan, and Emily Green Balch, who won the Nobel Peace Prize for co-founding the Women’s International League for Peace and Freedom.
+Our first few graduating classes included Umeko Tsuda, who founded Tsuda University in Japan, and Emily Green Balch, who won the Nobel Peace Prize for co-founding the Women’s International League for Peace and Freedom.

 Global learning at Bryn Mawr: